PHart3/colimits-agda/README.md

    docker build . -t colimit
    ```

-   The building itself type checks the whole development.
-The type-checking
+   The build itself type checks the whole development.
+The Agda code is partitioned into
-   is partitioned into multiple stages, for otherwise the type-checking
+   multiple stages across files to facilitate type-checking.
+The entire build may take
-   could take an unacceptably long time.
-The entire build may take over an hour.
+   over an hour.
+The type checking of all our Agda code takes about 38 minutes on our
-   The type-checking of all our Agda code takes about 23 minutes on our host
+   host Ubuntu with 16 GB of RAM.

-   Ubuntu with 16 GB of RAM.
+   (Note the build uses Agda 2.6.4 instead of 2.6.4.3.)

 2. Generate HTML files: